 After we meet in Oslo, we’ll head north towards Maurvangen, a small town right outside one of Norway’s largest national parks.
-In Maurvangen we’ll camp, hike and explore some of the most spectacular day hikes Norway has to offer.
+In Maurvangen we’ll camp, hike, and explore some of the most spectacular day hikes Norway has to offer.

 From here, we’ll head to Voss to sea kayak through the fjords.
 Working with professional guides, we’ll learn basic paddling skills before heading out on our three-day trip.
-We’ll paddle among Norway’s famous fjords, hiking on the second day to look back on just how far we’ve come.
+We’ll paddle among Norway’s famous fjords, hiking on the second day to look back at just how far we’ve come.
 We’ll cook together each night with our guides, enjoying Norway’s 24-hour summer light.

 Teamwork in Jotunheimen Backcountry

 Two weeks of exploration and adventure.

 We’ll meet at the Oslo Airport before hopping on Norway’s world-class public transport to begin our adventure together.
 We’ll camp as a group right outside the city where we’ll start to get to know one another as we learn basic camping skills, review gear, and look at the two weeks ahead of us.

 Day 2: Travel to Maurvangen